Levi Jordan

-Levi David Jordan (born September 24, 1995) is an American professional baseball utility player who is a free agent.
-He made his Major League Baseball (MLB) debut in 2024.
+Levi David Jordan (born September 24, 1995) is an American professional baseball utility player in the Washington Nationals organization.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 Jordan attended Puyallup High School in Puyallup, Washington, playing for the school's baseball team.
 In 2014, his senior year, The News Tribune named him their male high school senior athlete of the year.
 Puyallup won the 4A state championship in baseball.
 Jordan then played college baseball for the Washington Huskies, playing as a walk-on for four years.
 He was named to the All Pac-12 team in 2018.

 Chicago Cubs

 The Chicago Cubs drafted Jordan in the 29th round, with the 878th overall selection, of the 2018 Major League Baseball draft.
 He spent his first professional season with the rookie-level Arizona League Cubs and Low-A Eugene Emeralds.
 In 2019, Jordan played for the Single-A South Bend Cubs, hitting .221/.289/.286 with one home run and 16 RBI over 66 games.

 Jordan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021 with the rookie-level Arizona Complex League Cubs, Double-A Tennessee Smokies, and Triple-A Iowa Cubs.
 In 78 games split among the three affiliates, Jordan slashed a cumulative .253/.331/.401 with eight home runs and 40 RBI.

 Jordan split the 2022 campaign between Tennessee and Iowa, hitting .274/.341/.455 with career-highs in home runs (13), RBI (49), and stolen bases (10) over 105 total appearances.
 He once more returned to Tennessee and Iowa in 2023.
 In 67 total games, Jordan batted .219/.351/.308 with two home runs, 28 RBI, and 14 stolen bases.